Need expert help?

 Throughout the slower months, the costs are lower and there is less competition for spots on popular tours.
 Additionally, just because it’s off season it doesn’t mean the sun completely disappears!
 Tahiti still receives warming rays, although consecutive days of rain are possible.

-Tahiti Weather: Average temperatures
+Average temperatures in Tahiti

 The annual average temperature in Tahiti is 80 degrees Fahrenheit, or 27 degrees Celsius.
 Closer to the equator, the Tuamotu Atolls and the Marquesas Islands have slightly warmer temperatures than Tahiti, Moorea and Bora Bora.

 During the high season, or winter, temperatures range from 70-82 degrees Fahrenheit, while in the low season, summer, temperatures vary from 70-85 degrees Fahrenheit.
-December and January average 12 inches of rain a month, however, Tahiti receives more hours of sun than Hawaii during the comparable humid season.
-Less than three inches of rain fall per month from June through September.

-Tahiti Weather: Storms in French Polynesia
+Storms in French Polynesia

 The humid season in Tahiti is from November to April.
 Occasionally, strong storms do develop.
 There actually ARE NO hurricanes in Tahiti (or anywhere in the South Pacific).
 That's not as good news as you might think--it's because they're not called hurricanes in that region, they're called cyclones :-).
 But there is good news: cyclones are rare, with the last powerful one occurring in 1982.
 You can get some pretty dramatic heavy rainfall however--during the humid season, it will often rain hard enough at night to wake you up.